WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 ```

 Aside: The iolist type in Erlang is a sequencing mechanism.
 The literal byte representation of each part is used in these cases and the resulting octet stream runs from the first to the last element of the list (recursively).
 Some of these constructors have multiple clauses.
-These are pattern matches on the parameters and will execute the fist match from top to bottom.
+These are pattern matches on the parameters and will execute the first match from top to bottom.
 Lower case words like `undefined` are atoms in Erlang and can be thought of like primitives in Pony.

 `short_bytes` described the encoding of short strings or small opaque binary data using a 16bit byte-length prefix. `u32` is an unsigned integer with 32 bits of range.
 Fields are specified as unsigned when possible.
 Languages which don't have primitive unsigned integers will need to take care when decoding this protocol but shouldn't have much difficulty encoding if two's complement is handled properly in the encoder.